FranckFreiburger/module-invalidate/README.md

 ## Description
 `module-invalidate` allows you to invalidate a given module (or all modules) and make it automatically reloaded on further access.
-Loaded module (using `require()`) are handled by a No-op forwarding ES6 Proxy that handle module access.

 ## Install